eccelerators/SimStm/src/rst/language/Arrays.rst

 The expected value and mask can be variables, constants, or numeric values.
-On mismatch, the simulation stops with severity Failure if the global resume is set to 0.
+On mismatch, the simulation stops with severity Failure if the global resume is set to 0; otherwise, it continues, reports an simulation error and counts up the SimStm testbench internal verify_failure_count variable.

+The SimStm testbench internal verify_passes_count variable counts up the number verify instructions happened at all regardless if a simulation error occurs or not.

 For example, the instruction ``array verify b_array p_var e_var m_var`` verifies that the value of ``b_array`` at position ``p_var``
 is the same as the value of ``e_var``, with the mask ``m_var``.